dependency-check/dependency-check-gradle/README.md

 gradle dependencyCheck --info
 ```

-The reports will be generated automatically under `./reports` folder.
+The reports will be generated automatically under `build/reports` directory.

-If your project includes multiple sub-projects, the report will be generated for each sub-project in different sub-directory.
+If your project includes multiple sub-projects, the report will be generated for each sub-project in their own `build/reports`.

 ## FAQ